 Securing an advance reservation before you get to Glacier will eliminate the stress of competing for a walk-in permit at the height of the busy summer season.

 Advance Reservation Policies

 There is a $40 application fee* ($10 administrative fee + $30 fulfilled trip request fee) for EACH application you submit.
 If backcountry personnel are unable to award an advance reservation itinerary based upon the parameters you indicate, the $30 fulfilled trip request fee will be refunded.

-*We strongly recommend payment via credit card, Paypal, or Dwolla for your advance reservations.
+*We strongly recommend payment via credit card or Paypal for your advance reservations.
 National Park Service regulations regarding certain ACH transactions require collection of an enormous amount of personally identifiable information and take several weeks to complete.

 Processing Your Application

 We will email applicants as we process their applications.
 Due to the high volume of applications in early season (March/April), processing and notification may take more than one month for some applicants.
 Later application submissions (May - Sept.) are often processed within a day.
 Verification of application receipt is not possible.

 Changes to Confirmed Advance Reservations